Ryanair sees drop in passengers carried amid Omicron travel curbs

 The carrier said the number of passengers dropped to 9.5 million last month – the lowest since July and down from 10.2 million in November.

-Budget airline Ryanair has seen the number of passengers flown drop by 7% between November and December as travel restrictions were imposed across Europe amid the spread of the Omicron variant.
+Budget airline Ryanair has seen the number of passengers flown drop by 7 per cent between November and December as travel restrictions were imposed across Europe amid the spread of the Omicron variant.

 The carrier said the number of passengers dropped to 9.5 million last month – the lowest since July and down from 10.2 million in November.

-It ran 62,200 flights last month, with a load factor – a measure of how well an airline fills its planes – of 81%, down from 86% in November.
+It ran 62,200 flights last month, with a load factor – a measure of how well an airline fills its planes – of 81 per cent, down from 86 per cent in November.

 The group had warned over profits just before Christmas as it cut its passenger forecast for December and January due to Omicron restrictions.

-The group had previously expected to fly between 10 and 11 million passengers in December, while it also slashed its guidance for January by 33% as restrictions were imposed on British passengers flying to Germany and France and all EU passengers to Morocco.
+The group had previously expected to fly between 10 and 11 million passengers in December, while it also slashed its guidance for January by 33 per cent as restrictions were imposed on British passengers flying to Germany and France and all EU passengers to Morocco.

 On a year-on-year basis, Ryanair saw passenger numbers rise from 1.9 million in December 2020, when there were strict restrictions to control last winter’s wave of the pandemic.

-The UK Government moved to so-called Plan B restrictions last month to control the spread of Omicron, instructing people to work from home and increase mask wearing, while some travel curbs have also been imposed in a number of countries across Europe.
+The UK Government moved to so-called Plan B restrictions last month to control the spread of Omicron, instructing people to work from home and increase mask-wearing, while other travel curbs have also been imposed in a number of countries across Europe.

 Register for free to continue reading